tnordquist/recursion-1/docs/index.md

 As it turns out, the expression for the factorial function specified in [(2)](#factorial-recursive) can be translated to code quite easily&mdash;not just Java, but almost any programming language.
 Even better, the expression in code looks so much like the mathematical expression that it is very easy to verify that the former correctly expresses the latter.

-## Non-mathematical problems
+## Other applications

 <a name="palindrome-traditional"></a>Recursion isn't limited to mathematical problems.
-Many types of non-mathematical problems can be expressed in recursive terms.
-A number of puzzles&mdash;such as the _Tower of Hanoi_&mdash;can best be understood in recursive terms.
-The task of parsing the source code of many programming languages, during compilation, is often expressed&mdash;in the design as well as the implementation&mdash;as a recursive process.
-Even parsing natural language is&mdash;in part&mdash;a recursive task.
+Many of non-mathematical problems can be expressed in recursive terms&mdash;with potential for recursive implementation&mdash;as well.
+A number of puzzles, such as the _Tower of Hanoi_, can best be understood in recursive terms.
+The task of parsing the source code of many programming languages, during compilation, is often sepecified and implemented as a recursive process.
+Even parsing natural language is at least partially a recursive task.

 ### Example: Palindromes